Johnny Edwards (musician): Biography

 Edwards mostly retired from playing and recording music in 1995, returning to his hometown of Louisville, Kentucky, to raise a family.
 He later became associated with the telecommunications industry.

 In 2001 an album of Northrup demos recorded in the late 1980s featuring Edwards on lead vocals, was released by Metal Mayhem Music under the name JK Northrup.

 In a 2004 interview Jeff "JK" Northrup, Edwards' old bandmate and friend, discussed receiving an offer to record a new rock album with Edwards as vocalist.
 Edwards declined, choosing to remain outside music.
 Paul Shortino assumed lead vocals on the project.
 Edwards still contributed songwriting and co-lead vocals for two tracks on the album Afterlife, issued in 2004 on MTM Music.

 Edwards made another guest vocal appearance on JK Northrup's 2007 album, Wired In My Skin providing lead vocals on the title track.

 Edwards and Northrup also can be heard playing and singing together on two compilation rock albums released by the MelodicRock Records label and website.

-Edwards is currently fronting Louisville, Kentucky–based rock band Bleu Phonque who released their eponymous debut album in 2018.
+Edwards is currently fronting Louisville, Kentucky–based rock band Bleu Phonque who released their eponymous debut album in 2018.In September 2026, Bleu Phonque performed at the annual community picnic in Kingsley Park, Louisville, Kentucky.